ckosanovic/OMICS_LOGIC/Data_visualization/PCA_and_clustering/LIHC_BRCA_RNAseq_data/PCA_and_clustering_liver_breast_expression_data.md

 ![](PCA_analysis_and_clustering_liver_breast_expression_data_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-kmeans doesn’t give us the position but assigns numbers to each one of our samples.
+K-means doesn’t give us the position but assigns numbers to each one of our samples.
 We may achieve a better result with an alternate form of clustering.

-# Hierarchical-clustering
+# Hierarchical Clustering

-A good alternative to kmeans is hierarchical clustering.
+A good alternative to k-means is hierarchical clustering.
 In this example, ward.d2 is the algorithm for hierarchical clustering.

 Reload and define the data: